Team City of Gods: History

 Team City of Gods was founded in 2015, primarily by Joe Connelly III, who had previously worked as the development coach for the Washington Wizards of the National Basketball Association.
 Connelly, currently a professional basketball trainer based in his hometown of Baltimore, Maryland, has experience coaching public school teams, at recreation centers, and in the Amateur Athletic Union.
 He is the older brother of both Denver Nuggets general manager Tim Connelly and Phoenix Suns assistant general manager Tim Connelly.

 Connelly chose the team's players primarily because he had connections with each of them.
 One player, Michael Sweetney, said that "Joe Connelly pretty much put the whole team together".
 Connelly and general manager Lafonte Johnson, a former college basketball player for UNLV and George Washington, helped gain fans by campaigning on Twitter and other social media websites.
 Joe Connelly came up with the team name, using a popular Baltimore clothing brand.
 Connelly also liked how the name of the clothing brand sounded like reaching for greatness and being great.
 The name helped make the team more popular, which helped gain support and votes in order to enter the basketball tournament and a chance to win $1 million dollars.

+Team name and local identity

+The team's name was conceived by head coach Joe Connelly III, who adapted it from a popular local Baltimore clothing brand.
+According to Connelly, the phrase resonated with him because it evoked the concepts of "reaching for greatness and being great."
+To secure entry into the tournament's $1 million single-elimination bracket, which required team selection backed by public fan support, Connelly and general manager Lafonte Johnson aggressively campaigned across digital platforms, heavily utilizing Twitter to mobilize regional fan voting.